twiecki/CythonGSL/README.rst

 ************

 :Date: Februar 1, 2012
-:Version: 0.1.1
+:Version: 0.1.2alpha
-:Authors: Thomas Wiecki
+:Authors: Thomas Wiecki, thomas.wiecki[at]gmail.com
 :Web site: https://github.com/twiecki/CythonGSL
 :Copyright: This document has been placed in the public domain.
 :License: CythonGSL is released under the GPLv3.